MicrosoftDocs/azure-docs/articles/virtual-network/service-tags-overview.md

 # Virtual network service tags
 <a name="network-service-tags"></a>

 A service tag represents a group of IP address prefixes from a given Azure service.
-It helps to minimize complexity of frequent updates on network security rules.
-You can use service tags to define network access controls on [Network Security Groups](https://docs.microsoft.com/azure/virtual-network/security-overview#security-rules) or [Azure Firewall](https://docs.microsoft.com/azure/firewall/service-tags).
-You can use service tags in place of specific IP addresses when creating security rules.
-By specifying the service tag name (e.g., **ApiManagement**) in the appropriate *source* or *destination* field of a rule, you can allow or deny the traffic for the corresponding service.
+It helps to minimize the complexity of frequent updates to network security rules.
+You can use service tags to define network access controls on [network security groups](https://docs.microsoft.com/azure/virtual-network/security-overview#security-rules) or [Azure Firewall](https://docs.microsoft.com/azure/firewall/service-tags).
+You can use service tags in place of specific IP addresses when you create security rules.
+By specifying the service tag name (for example, **ApiManagement**) in the appropriate *source* or *destination* field of a rule, you can allow or deny the traffic for the corresponding service.
 Microsoft manages the address prefixes encompassed by the service tag and automatically updates the service tag as addresses change.

 ## Available service tags
 The following table includes all of the service tags available to be used in [Network Security Groups](https://docs.microsoft.com/azure/virtual-network/security-overview#security-rules) rules.